MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 ## Database Security

-The following articles explain how to improve the security of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database configurations that you can configure in Business Central server.
+The articles in this section explain how to improve the security of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] databases.

+The following articles discuss configurations that you can perform on the Business Central Server:

 [Configuring the Database](../administration/configure-sql-server-authentication.md)

 [Encrypt Traffic](enhancing-server-instance-security.md#data-encryption)